jstevewhite/rsrch/README.md

 ### Search/Scraping Issues

 - Verify `SERPER_API_KEY` for web search functionality
+- To preserve tables and emit Markdown from the primary scraper, ensure:
+  - `OUTPUT_FORMAT=markdown`
+  - `PRESERVE_TABLES=true`

+### Table Summarization Issues
+- If you see only 10 rows in compacted tables, ensure the environment variables are wired and set:
+  - `ENABLE_TABLE_AWARE=true`
+  - `TABLE_TOPK_ROWS` set to desired number (e.g., 100)
+- The pipeline now reads these from `.env` and passes them into the summarizer.
 - Optional: Configure `SERPER_API_KEY` or `JINA_API_KEY` for fallback scraping
 - Check `research_pipeline.log` for detailed error messages